CS207G7/cs207-FinalProject/README.md

 For reversible elementary reactions the rate of change follows the form:
 <img src="https://github.com/CS207G7/cs207-FinalProject/blob/master/reversible_reaction_formula.JPG" width="40%">

-Example
+A Complete Example
 ------------
-The following code sinppet shows an entire example:
+The following code sinppet shows an entire example that computes the reaction rate:

 ```python
 from kinetics.chemkin import Reaction